danieldulaney/danieldulaney.github.io/content/posts/appendlist-part-2/index.md

 ---
-title: "ArrayList in Rust, part 2: Optimizing the layout"
+title: "AppendList in Rust, part 2: Optimizing the layout"
 date: 2019-07-17
 tags:
     - rust
-    - unsafe
+series:
-    - data-structures
+    - AppendList in Rust
+series_weight: 2
 ---

-At the end of [part 1](../arraylist-part-1), we had just about finished implementing `AppendList`, an array of arrays that let you push new elements on through an immutable reference.
+At the end of [part 1](../appendlist-part-1), we had just about finished implementing `AppendList`, an array of arrays that let you push new elements on through an immutable reference.

 It worked pretty well!
 There were a bunch of chunks that were all the same size, and it was pretty easy to figure out which index was in each chunk.
 But there's a downside: somebody needs to pick what chunk size to use.
 You could imagine this going wrong both ways: too small, and the overhead of keeping track of each chunk is pretty significant.
 Too big, and the unused space at the end of the last chunk is problematic.